 - Heteropolymer or co-polymer: It consists of different types of monomer units.
 For example, nylon -6, 6.

 Classification Based on Molecular Forces

-- Elastomers: These are rubber-like solids weak interaction forces are present.
-For example, Rubber.
+- Elastomers: These are rubber-like solids, and weak interaction forces are present in them.
+For example, rubber.

 - Fibres: Strong, tough, high tensile strength and strong forces of interaction are present.
 For example, nylon -6, 6.